Lakshya177/Online-Cricket-Live-Score-Web-Application/README.md

 <pre>

 1️⃣ Mobile Number Rules
-Must be exactly 10 digits.
+-Must be exactly 10 digits.
-First digit must be 6, 7, 8, or 9.
+-First digit must be 6, 7, 8, or 9.
-Only numbers (0–9) are allowed.
+-Only numbers (0–9) are allowed.
-Cannot be empty (required field).
+-Cannot be empty (required field).
-Example valid: 9876543210
+-Example valid: 9876543210
-Example invalid: 5876543210, 1234567890, 987654321
+-Example invalid: 5876543210, 1234567890, 987654321

 2️⃣ Password Rules
-Password field cannot be empty.
+-Password field cannot be empty.
-Confirm password field cannot be empty.
+-Confirm password field cannot be empty.
-Password and confirm password must match.
+-Password and confirm password must match.

 3️⃣ Form Submission Rules
-Form cannot submit if mobile number is invalid.
+-Form cannot submit if mobile number is invalid.
-Form cannot submit if passwords do not match.
+-Form cannot submit if passwords do not match.
 </pre>

 ----